SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h4>Hoisting</h4>

-Hoisting moves declarations but not initializations to the top of the scope. in JS, var variables and functions and hoisted.
+Hoisting moves declarations but not initializations to the top of the scope. in JS, var variables and function declarations (but not function expressions) and hoisted.

 <h3>Case</h3>